African Literary Metadata

 Student Interns

-Malin Runefelt is in her final year of her Bachelor of Arts in Global English Studies with a Media and Communications minor at Uppsala University.
-She is a research and communications assistant on the ALMEDA project.
+Julia Schultz is in her second and final year of her Master’s in American Literature at Uppsala University.
+Her main topics of interest are queer studies and posthumanist intersectionality.
+She is a research assistant on the ALMEDA project.

 Advisory Board